xenserver/xenserver-build-env/README.md

 rpmbuild --rebuild xapi*
 ```

-or clone the source from github or xenbits:
+or clone the source from a git repository:

 ```sh
 git clone git://github.com/xapi-project/xen-api